Learning an Adaptive Forwarding Strategy for Mobile Wireless Networks: Resource Usage vs. Latency: Learning an Adaptive Forwarding Strategy

+\begin{enumerate} \item {\em Packet features, ${f}_{packet}(p)$}, are a function of information about packet $p$.
+We propose the following packet features. \begin{enumerate}[(i)] \item Packet $p$'s {\em time-to-live (TTL)}.
+TTL is a packet header field used in real networks to prevent the possibility of packets looping forever in the network.
+When a packet is generated at its source device, the packet's TTL field is set to some initial value.
+Then, the TTL field is decremented by one whenever a packet is forwarded to another device.
+A packet is dropped when its TTL reaches 0. \item Packet $p$'s {\em time-at-device}, that is how long $p$ has been at its current device, $v$. \end{enumerate}

-We define device features to be features that are computed as a function of device $v$'s information and destination $d$'s device ID.
-Our DeepRL agent uses the following device features computed at the current timestep $t$: i) device $v$'s queue length, ii) device $v$'s queue length considering only packets for destination $d$, iii) device $v$'s node degree, and iv) device $v$'s node density, computed as the fraction of neighbors that $v$ has out of the $N$ devices in the network.
+\item {\em Device features, ${f}_{device}(v, d)$}, are a function of device $v$'s information and destination device $d$'s ID.
+We propose the following device features computed at the current time step $t$. \begin{enumerate}[(i)] \item Device $v$'s {\em queue length}.
 Even when a network has little congestion, queue length information can still be useful when choosing next hops.
-For instance, next hop devices that do not have any packets in the same flow as $p$ may be preferred to better distribute traffic.
+For instance, next hop devices that do not have any packets (or any packets in the same traffic flow as $p$) may be preferred to better distribute traffic and decrease delivery delay.

+\item Device $v$'s {\em per-destination queue length} considering only packets for destination $d$. \item Device $v$'s {\em node degree}, corresponding to the number of neighbors of device $v$, that is, the number of devices within wireless communication range of $v$.

+\item Device $v$'s {\em node density}, computed as the fraction of neighbors that $v$ has out of the $N$ devices in the network.

-Our DeepRL agent additionally keeps track of two device features, the $x$ and $y$ location coordinates of device $v$, which are only used to compute the Euclidean distance, a path feature described later in this section.
-While we assume every device knows its own location, locations for other devices are only obtained when two devices meet and exchange features.
+\end{enumerate} Our DRL agent additionally keeps track of two device features, the $x$ and $y$ location coordinates of device $v$, which are not input into the DNN but are only used to compute the Euclidean distance, a path feature described later in this section.
+Even when a device knows its own location, locations for other devices can only be obtained when two devices meet and exchange features.
 Consequently, location (and thus distance) features can be out-of-date.
-See \S\ref{sec:feature-estimation} for more feature exchange details.